yssyss1/yolo-v2/README.md

 ### 2.1 Set configuration file
 ```
-You have to specify hyperparameters and constants in .config/yolo.json.
+You have to specify hyperparameters and constants in .config/yolo.json
-This file will be used for training and inference.
+This file will be used for training and inference
 ```

 ### 2.2 Training